goldcaddy77/warthog-starter/README.md

 ### Running the server

-Run `yarn start:dev` to run the server.
+Run `yarn build:dev && yarn start:dev` to run the server.

 ### Using GraphQL Playground